arktos65/engin-dash/README.md

 install all the required Ruby gems for the project.
 The `Gemfile` provides the list of gems and version constraints to be installed.

+### Preparing Bootstrap Template

+The next step is to install all of required libraries and dependencies for the Bootstrap template used in this application:

+    $ npm install --global gulp-cli
+    $ cd <root_directory>/vendor/assets/sneat-bootstrap
+    $ yarn

 ### Network local hosts

 Edit your /etc/hosts file and add the following line: